BenjaminCallahan/async-proxy/README.md

 ## Getting started
 Add the line below in your `Cargo.toml` file
 ```
-async-proxy = "0.1.1"
+async-proxy = "0.2.1"
 ```

 ## Protocols
-Since it is the first stable version of the library (it has been created yesterday, lol), currently the only supported protocol is the `Socks4` proxification protocol.
-We are working on these protocols, and, we hope, they will be released in the coming days
+The library supports these protocols
 * SOCKS4 (Stable)
-* SOCKS5 (Working on, WIP)
+* SOCKS5 (Without auth, stable)
 * HTTP(s) (Working on, WIP)